byjg/php-anydataset-db/docs/load-balance.md

 ## Implementation Details

-The `Route` class is an implementation of `DbDriverInterface` that works by analyzing SQL queries and routing them to the appropriate database driver.
+The `DatabaseRouter` class is an implementation of `DbDriverInterface` that works by analyzing SQL queries and routing them to the appropriate database driver.
 When a match is found, the corresponding driver is selected to execute the query.

 The routing process follows these steps: